kiera251197/Vouch/README.md

 ### Ideation

 Dating apps typically rely on algorithmic matching or cold swiping through strangers.
-Vouch flips that model: it treats a trusted friend's judgment as the filter, formalising the age-old practice of asking a mate to vet your dates — but with a proper interface, tracked history, and shared visibility between both parties.
+Vouch flips that model, it treats a trusted friend's judgment as the filter, formalising the age old practice of asking a friend to vet your dates, but with a proper interface, tracked history and shared visibility between both parties.

 ### Figma File

-Want to view our wireframes?
+Want to view my wireframes?
 [Figma Document](https://www.figma.com/design/Fm0n3g1jnpOEoExkRdxxnZ/DV-200-Term-3?node-id=26-2&t=9qVzwx5GEMlkGORi-1)

 ---

 ## Future Implementation

-### Real-Time Notifications

-Replacing the current placeholder `alert()` calls (Nudge, Ping, Vouch, Veto) with a proper real-time notification system — likely via WebSockets or polling — so Singles and Matchmakers are notified the moment the other takes action, without needing to refresh.

 ### In-App Messaging